-The Distribution is subject to a number of conditions, including, among others, (1) declaration of the Distribution by Intrexon's board of directors, (2) the Securities and Exchange Commission declaring effective the registration statement of which this information statement forms a part, and (3) the receipt of approval for listing AquaBounty common stock on the NASDAQ Capital Market, subject to official notice of issuance, and (4) the completion of the Investment.
+The Distribution is subject to a number of conditions, including, among others, (1) the Securities and Exchange Commission declaring effective the registration statement of which this information statement forms a part, and (2) the completion of the Investment.
 For a more detailed description, see "The Distribution-Conditions to the Distribution" beginning on page 31.